shaarvariprashanth/STR-AI-VER/README.md

 # STR-AI-VER
 This is my first repo.<br>
-Author:Shaarvari Prashanth.<br>
+Learning git is fun.<br>
-Learning git is fun.
+Author : Shaarvari Prashanth